Auto-forwarding from G Suite

 Click the Forwarding and POP/IMAP tab from the top menu.
 Then click the Add a forwarding address button.

-Take a look at the Forwarding and POP/IMAP tab again in Gmail to make sure forwarding is enabled.
+Head back into Gmail settings and the Forwarding and POP/IMAP tab again.
+Click the button next to Forward a copy of incoming mail to and make sure the forwarding address in the drop down is your Help Scout address.
 You can choose what to do with the messages in your Gmail inbox as well.
 We recommend keeping a copy in the inbox, but it's totally up to you.
 There's a Save Changes button hiding at the bottom of the page; don't forget to save when you're done editing your forwarding rule.

 Note: The Google spam filter can be fairly aggressive.
 If it determines an email is spam, that email will not be forwarded in to Help Scout.
 Check out Inbound Email Issues for more information and our recommendations.